 - 7. WFP has played a leading role in the multi-agency Resilience Measurement Technical Working Group of the Food Security Information Network.
-The working group defines resilience as: "the capacity to ensure that shocks and stressors do not have long-lasting adverse development consequences". - 8.
+The working group defines4 resilience as: "the capacity to ensure that shocks and stressors do not have long-lasting adverse development consequences". - 8.
 This definition was formulated to be concise and to facilitate measurement of resilience.
 It encompasses elements found in other definitions, such as: - the set of capacities required before, during, and after the onset of shocks and stressors; the ability to: - i) absorb: resist a shock or the eroding effects of a stressor by reducing risk and buffering its impact, which leads to endurance and continuity of livelihoods and systems; - ii) adapt: respond to change by making proactive and informed choices, leading to incremental improvements in managing risks; and - iii) transform: change the set of available choices through empowerment, improved governance and an enabling environment, leading to positive changes in systems, structures and livelihoods. - 9.
-There is growing consensus that resilience interventions should be: - ➤ Multi-level and systems-based: Interventions aimed at building resilience will need to operate at different levels and recognize their inter-dependence: individual, household, community, government and other regional and global institutions.
-Reliable basic services and relief response are paramount. - Multi-sector: Multi-sector, holistic approaches that address the root causes of vulnerability are needed because of the range of shocks and stressors and their effects.
-Enhancing resilience requires cross-sectoral partnerships that integrate, layer and sequence interventions. - ➤ Multi-stakeholder: The complexity of risks, the need to enhance resilience capacities concurrently, and the different levels and scales at which resilience must be built require strong partnerships among stakeholders communities, government, external agencies, research institutions, civil society and the private sector. - > Context-specific: Interventions should be adapted to each context on the basis of analysis of risks, vulnerabilities and resilience capacities, and designed with stakeholder involvement.
-Implementation should respond to changes in context and lead to sustainable improvements. - Lead to a sustainable improvement in well-being: Food security and good nutrition are necessary foundations for resilience.
+There is growing consensus that resilience interventions should be: - Multi-level and systems-based: Interventions aimed at building resilience will need to operate at different levels and recognize their inter-dependence: individual, household, community, government and other regional and global institutions.
+Reliable basic services and national disaster management systems are paramount. - Multi-sector: Multi-sector, holistic approaches that address the root causes of vulnerability are needed because of the range of shocks and stressors and their effects.
+Enhancing resilience requires cross-sectoral partnerships that integrate, layer and sequence interventions. - Multi-stakeholder: The complexity of risks, the need to enhance resilience capacities concurrently, and the different levels and scales at which resilience must be built require strong partnerships among stakeholders communities, government, external agencies, research institutions, civil society and the private sector. - Context-specific: Interventions should be adapted to each context on the basis of analysis of risks, vulnerabilities and resilience capacities, and designed with stakeholder involvement.
+Implementation should respond to changes in context and lead to sustainable improvements.